bem/bem-sdk/packages/keyset/README.md

 $ npm install --save @bem/sdk.keyset
 ```

-### Declarating keyset
+### Declaration keyset

-Specify the keyset name, path and format for keyset.
+Specify the Keyset name, path, and format for keyset.
 The `Keyset` class is a constructor for classes that enable format-sensitive keyset formatting.

 **Example:**